vsatyakumar/automatic-local-outlier-factor-tuning/README.md

 Download lof_tuner.py to your working directory and import everything.

 ## Usage
-Initialize the tuner with your input 'data' or 'num_samples'.
-If no data is provided, then 'num_samples' of datapoints are sampled from a isotropic gaussian data distribution for running the test.
+Initialize the tuner with your input 'data' or 'n_samples'.
+If no data is provided, then 'n_samples' of datapoints are sampled from a isotropic gaussian data distribution for running the test.
 ```
 #TEST LOF MODEL TUNER
 #-----------------